-I’ve included referral links to some of these cards in case you’re interested in applying.
+You’ll want to check out the latest offers on cashback cards.
 As of September 2018, the Chase Freedom is offering a $150 bonus opening and Discover is offering a cash back match for an entire year.
 Also, in case you’re wondering about the Citi Dividend card, it’s no longer available for new applicants.
 Though you can still get it through a product change from another Citi card.

 What do you all think of the new quarterly bonus categories?
 Are you excited or disappointed by them?
 Let us know in the comment section below.